Raise a Child Who Loves to Read

 5. Don't stop reading to him once he learns to read.

 Parents often complain that their early readers CAN read, but just don't seem interested in doing so.
 Most kids go through this stage, but you can help to keep it a brief one.
 The child's problem, of course, is that he can read simple books, but his imagination craves more developed plots and characters.
-Those books are agonizing work, with too many words he doesn’t know, and the labor distracts him from the story.
-He needs his parents to keep reading to him, to keep him fascinated with the secrets of books and motivated to become a proficient reader.
+Those books are agonizing work, with too many words he doesn’t know.
+The labor distracts him from the story.
+The solution?
+He needs his parents to keep reading to him, to keep him fascinated with the secrets of books.
+That's what will motivate him to do the hard work to become a proficient reader.

 At this vulnerable stage, it is well worth the extra time to track down books he can read and will find exciting.
 Picture books with lots of words work well, since he can use the pictures to help him stay interested and figure out the words.
 Soon, through his work in school, as well as the books he picks up at home, his reading skills will catch up with his appetite for books.
 Within a few months, he'll be able to handle simple chapter books.
 At that point, look for series books, which often lure kids on to the next book and the next.